Heart Coherence and Human Connection

 When this began, I didn’t know what an “influencer” was.
 The meanings of “follow,” “like,” and “hashtag” weren’t part of my vernacular, and 2 p.m. was just an empty space between personal training clients.
-When this began, I also lived in fear of dementors dominating my daily life.
+When this began, I also lived in fear of “dementors”—my affectionate name for the depression that had been a life long companion.

 My mission was—and still is—to build humans from the inside out.
 The human body is the most complex piece of machinery ever crafted.
-A luxury vehicle, deserving to be handled with respect, love, and dedication.
-It’s been my mission to understand it and all its complexity.
+Deserving of respect, love, and genuine care.
+Pillars that have been pillaged for the likes of picture-perfect, post-ready routines.

 We’ve all been there.
 We’ve been that houseplant in the corner, bruising our leaves trying to reach for light.
-Wondering what the point is, being something so beautiful left in the dark.
+Reaching to be remembered, watered, and given oxygen.
+Wondering what the point is—being something so beautiful left in the dark.

-My personal battle with dementors isn’t locked in a Chamber of Secrets—it’s online.
-I went from proclaiming my distaste for humans—something all too common in the internet era—to sharing every bit of my journey with a digital world.
-Knowing that there were human beings behind those usernames.
-People searching for something they couldn’t find in real life.
+My personal battle with dementors isn’t locked in a Chamber of Secrets—it lives online.
+I went from proclaiming my distaste for humans—something all too common in the internet era—to sharing my journey publicly, knowing that there were human beings behind those usernames.
+People searching for something they were having a hard time finding in real life.

-“Journalism is the business of humanity,” I told my professor.
-“It’s our job to share stories and connect with other human beings.”
+My hand sprung up so fast, I winced at the twinge of pain from that mornings training session.
+“The journalist is the business of humanity,” I told my professor.
+“It’s our job to share stories and connect people, to make sure those stories are heard.”

 Each time I peeled back another layer of my journey, messages poured in.
 People thanking me for “being vulnerable.”
 For being “brave.”
 And I was baffled.